euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 * AMD APP drivers 14.4
 * Nvidia CUDA drivers 340.24-2

-PyFAI and the OpenCL code are known to work on other platforms like MacOSX and Windows 64 bits.

 Project description
 ===================

 PyFAI is open-source software released under the GPL licence available on GitHub (https://github.com/kif/pyFAI).
-PyFAI depends on Python v2.6 or v2.7 and NumPy [NumPy]_.
+PyFAI depends on Python v2.6 or v2.7 and [NumPy]_.
-In order to be able to read images from various X-ray detectors, pyFAI relies on the FabIO [FabIO]_ library available from SourceForge.
+In order to be able to read images from various X-ray detectors, pyFAI relies on the [FabIO]_ library.
-Optional [OpenCL]_ acceleration is provided by pyopencl [PyOpenCL]_ Graphical applications for calibration and integration rely on matplotlib [matplotlib]_ and SciPy [Scipy]_ for image processing.
+Optional [OpenCL]_ acceleration is provided by [PyOpenCL]_ Graphical applications for calibration and integration rely on [matplotlib]_, [PyQt]_ and SciPy [Scipy]_ for image processing.
 A C compilers is needed to build the [Cython]_ code from sources.
 PyFAI is packaged and available in common Linux distributions like Debian and Ubuntu but it is also tested and functionnal under Windows and MacOSX.
 The software library has already been adopted by four synchrotrons in Europe and in the United States of America as well as a few academic laboratories.

 Conclusions
 ===========